-In the above code, the Tkinter package is imported as the first step in the program, then a window name is defined using which LabelFrame is defined and the text to be displayed by the LabelFrame is also defined and then the buttons are defined and created with their names that are to be displayed on the button and then the check buttons are defined and created along with the text to be displayed on the check button and then finally the content of the window consisting of LabelFrame, buttons and check buttons are displayed.
+In the above code, the Tkinter package is imported as the first step in the program.
+A window name is defined using which LabelFrame is defined, and the text to be displayed by the LabelFrame is also defined.
+Then the buttons are defined and created with their names that are to be displayed on the button and then the check buttons are defined and created along with the text to be displayed on the check button and then finally the content of the window consisting of LabelFrame, buttons and check buttons are displayed.

 This is a guide to Tkinter LabelFrame.
 Here we discuss a brief overview on Tkinter LabelFrame Widget, attributes, and examples to demonstrate the working of Tkinter LabelFrame.
 You can also go through our other suggested articles to learn more –